genevaers/User-Documentation/docs/Reference/Workbench/LogicText/SKIPIFStatementFRF.md

 ## Rules for the syntax

-Format Record Filter can only have one SELECTIF or one SKIPIF statement.
+A Format-Phase Record Filter can only have one SELECTIF or one SKIPIF statement.

 See also topic: [Rules for all Logic Text](../../Workbench/RulesforallLogicText.md)